Assistant Professor in Medical Statistics and Health Technology Assessment

 d dot gallacher at warwick dot ac dot uk

-Daniel Gallacher is a Research Fellow in Medical Statistics and Health Technology Assessment, joining Warwick Evidence in October 2017.
+Daniel Gallacher is an Assistant Professor in Medical Statistics and Health Technology Assessment, joining Warwick Evidence in October 2017.
 He previously worked at Warwick Clinical Trials Unit as a NIHR Research Methods Fellow in October 2015, Daniel has gained experience in the design and analysis of clinical trials.
 Before his appointment at Warwick, Daniel completed a BSc in Mathematics and gained experience working in the supply chain of a Japanese multinational manufacturer.
 This was followed by the completion of a MSc in Medical Statistics from the University of Leicester.

 Daniel’s research focuses on the use of survival models within Health Technology Assessment, and ensuring the uncertainty of both observed and extrapolated data is suitably accounted for during the decision making process.